-Below is a basic guide to where your optimal range for PPFD should be, based on where they are in the growth cycle.
-Now, a lot of folks are asking either, what is PPFD?
-Or how do I find out my PPFD?
-There are several apps for most smartphones that will let you get a reading of what your ppfd is.
+Below is a basic guide to where your optimal range for PPFD should be based on where they are in the growth cycle.
+Now, a lot of folks are asking, what is PPFD, or how do I find out my PPFD?
+There are several apps for most smartphones that will let you get a reading of what your PPFD is.
 With a quick google search you can find one that you feel is best for your phone.
-These may not be super accurate, but it will give you an idea of where you are ppfd wise.
+These may not be super accurate, but it will give you an idea of where you are PPFD-wise.
 That will be enough for most people to succeed and get some familiarity with PPFD.

-First, I would like to refer to mother nature here just a little bit first.
+First, I would like to refer to mother nature here.
 Ruderalis (also known as autos) that grow in the northernmost parts of our planet have adapted to a very long light cycle during its growing season.
 Generally, this is going to be more than 18 hours per day of direct light, with a decreasing amount of light for the remainder of the day.
 The theory is that these plants never get a total dark period in nature.
 Now, they don’t get full sunlight for those 24 hours, but it never goes completely dark.

-We don’t always use nature as a direct example of what to do, for example.
-It hails in nature, but we don’t want to go and pelt our indoor plants with ice periodically, right?
-When it comes to lighting and autos though, we can take a very good clue.
+We don’t always use nature as a direct example of what to do.
+For example, it hales in nature, but we don’t want to go and pelt our indoor plants with ice periodically, right?
+When it comes to lighting and autos, though, we can take a very good clue.

 Enough with the sciencey stuff!
 We here at MVB believe that the optimum lighting cycle is 24 hours of light.
 18 of those hours should be full intensity, and the remaining hours should be lower intensity.